- How To

 Simple yet effective.
 If your nails are already short there’s no chance that you’ll be able to find anything to grip and gnaw on.
 Whilst scissors might not be able to provide you with the same satisfying sensation, it’ll be worth it in the long run.

 As with anything in life, if you don’t like it you probably won’t do it.
-Painting your nails with a bitter taste is the fast track to ending nail biting as you quickly learn to keep your hands far, far away from your face.
+Painting your nails with a treatment will not only improve the strength and growing rate your nails, it'll also help you stop biting them.
+The bitter taste is the fast track to ending nail biting as you quickly learn to keep your hands far, far away from your face.
 The only downfall is that finger food is off the cards, unless you want to be put off chicken wings and cocktail sausages for life.

 If your nails are sporting a gorgeously glossy manicure (at a price), there’s a big chance you probably won’t want to ruin them.
 Gel manicures are great as thick layers of varnish are cured onto your nail beds, meaning it's harder for you to chew away at them.
 With the treatment lasting up to three weeks, not only will your nails grow but you'll also be subconsciously breaking that bad habit.